afsinka/react_java_jersey/README.md

 # react_java_jersey
-React for frotend, Java for backend, Jersey for REST between them
+React for frontend, Java for backend, Jersey for REST between them